pantheon-deprecated/travis-scripts/README.md

 ```
   example.gitignore     -> .gitignore
   example.travis.yml    -> .travis.yml
-  example.circle.yml    -> circle.yml
   example.behat.yml     -> behat.yml
   features              -> features
 ```
-Of course, you will only need one of .travis.yml or circle.yml; keep the one you want to use, and remove the other.

 You will also need a composer.json file for your project.
 The project [example-drupal7-composer](https://github.com/pantheon-systems/example-drupal7-composer) can be used as a template to quickly create your own project; for Drupal 8, see [drupal-composer/drupal-project](https://github.com/drupal-composer/drupal-project).

 ## Configuration